Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Results

 Figure \ref{fig3} presents a sequence of snapshots demonstrating the progression of the inpainting process when the maximal number of iterations is set to 100, 1000, 4000, and 8000 iterations.
 It can be observed that the initial phase of the inpainting process is characterized by a rapid recovery of the image features.
 However, as the inpainting domain diminishes, the process tends to become slower, and the area of image restoration between iteration numbers 4000 and 8000 (Figure \ref{3c} and Figure \ref{3d}) is relatively modest compared to the area recovered during the initial 1000 iterations (Figure \ref{3a} and Figure \ref{3b}).
 The final image was obtained after 30000 iterations and is displayed in Figure \ref{2c}.

-The results of inpainting for a large inpainting domain are displayed in Figure \ref{fig4}, where ion can observe that the image features have been retrieved without any apparent diffusive effects.
+The results of inpainting for a large inpainting domain are displayed in Figure \ref{fig4}, where one can observe that the image features have been retrieved without any apparent diffusive effects.
 However, it is noteworthy that the process required a substantial number of iterations to restore the entire image because the size of the inpainting domain constituted approximately $60\%$ of the image size.
-The same parameters $\eps$ were used as in Figure \ref{fig1} and Figure \ref{fig2}, and Figure \ref{4b} was obtained after 20000 iterations, while Figure \ref{4d} was obtained after 60000 iterations.
+The same parameter $\eps$ was used as in Figures \ref{fig1} and \ref{fig2}.
+Figure \ref{4b} was obtained after 20000 iterations, while Figure \ref{4d} was obtained after 60000 iterations.